PhD Roboticist · Smart Materials · Biomimetic Robotics

 Compliant Bone Anchor

 This device turns failure into a feature.
 A staged-deployment bone anchor that activates through a sequence of controlled mechanical breakages, each fracture occurring at a precisely designed load threshold to progressively engage the bone, apply a calibrated tensile preload, and promote long-term osseointegration.
 The entire sequence is passive, deterministic, and requires no sensors, no electronics, and no external trigger once implanted.
 A complex, multi-step deployment is encoded entirely in geometry.
-The mechanism does not need to be told what to do next; it already knows.

 Implanted Brace Devices, Methods, and Systems (U.S. Provisional) USPTO Patent